hitomowoshi/hitomowoshi.github.io/_posts/2022-10-25-reading-list.md

 :books: - a series of posts

-:smiling_face_with_tear: on hold because I cannot digest the content, will get back later
+:dizzy_face: on hold because I cannot digest the content, will get back later

 # Software Architecture & Design